Coinbase vs OKX: What UK Investors Need to Know in 2026

 Is Coinbase available in your region with full features?

 Yes.
-Coinbase operates in most regions, including the UK and US, offering spot trading, staking, and fiat funding.
-Some features vary by jurisdiction, but coverage remains broad.
+Coinbase operates in most regions including the UK and US, offering spot trading, staking, and fiat funding via Faster Payments.
+Some features vary by jurisdiction, but UK coverage remains broad.
 OKX’s reach is more restricted by regulation.

 Are there regional restrictions on derivatives or staking?

 Yes.
 Coinbase does not offer derivatives in the UK or US.
-OKX provides derivatives globally but faces restrictions under UK rules.
-Both limit features regionally, though Coinbase maintains clearer communication on compliance.
+OKX provides derivatives globally but faces restrictions under UK FCA rules.
+Both platforms limit certain features by region, though Coinbase maintains clearer communication on UK compliance boundaries.

 Customer Support, Education and Community